nlhomme/rebloger/README.md

 Run

-If one or several parameters is/are missing, an errer will appear:
+If one or several parameters is/are missing, an error will appear:

 ```bash
 python /Users/nicolas/git/python/rebloger/rebloger.py